IQTLabs/dovesnap/README.md

 The container's traffic (both sent and received) will be mirrored to a port on the bridge (see above).

+If a container is connected to multiple dovesnap networks, it is possible to specify different mirror options for each network:

+`--label="dovesnap.faucet.mirror=<networkname>:<true>/..."`

 #### MAC prefix

 `--label="dovesnap.faucet.mac_prefix=0e:99`